MAKE A SPLASH!

 - The Plan For An Indoor Aquatic Facility At Onetangi Sports Park

 - Reports and feasibility studies

-To build a new indoor community swimming pool on Waiheke Island by 2018.
+To build a new indoor community swimming pool on Waiheke Island.

 To provide swimming lessons and water safety education to all sectors of the community.